Fake projective planes

 We prove results in 5.2--5.4 for an arbitrary totally real number field $k$ for applications in \S\S 8 and 9.

 1mm

-\ni{\bf 5.1.} We will use the notation introduced in 1.2.
-In particular, $k$ is a totally real number field of degree $d$, $\ell$ a totally complex quadratic extension of $k$, and $v_o$ is a real place of $k$.
-As in 1.2, $G$ is a simply connected $k$-group, which is an inner form of ${\rm SL}_3$ over $\ell$, such that $G(k_{v_o})\cong{\rm SU}(2,1)$, and for all real places $v\ne v_o$, $G(k_v)\cong{\rm SU}(3)$.
-We recall that there is a division algebra $\cD$ of degree $n|3$, with center $\ell$, $\cD$ given with an involution $\sigma$ of the second kind so that $\sigma|_{\ell}$ is the nontrivial $k$-automorphism of $\ell$, and a nondegenerate hermitian form $h$ on $\cD^{3/n}$ defined in terms of the involution $\sigma$, such that $G$ is the special unitary group ${\rm SU}(h)$ of the hermitian form $h$. {\it We note that, up to a $k$-isomorphism, there is a unique such $G$ with $n=1$, i.\,e., with $\cD= \ell$. } 1mm
+\ni{\bf 5.1.} We will use the notation introduced in 1.2 and 1.3.
+In particular, $k$ is a totally real number field of degree $d$, $\ell$ a totally complex quadratic extension of $k$, and $v_o$ is a real place of $k$, $G$ is a simple simply connected algebraic $k$-group, which is an {\it inner} form of ${\rm SL}_3$ over $\ell$, such that $G(k_{v_o})\cong{\rm SU}(2,1)$, and for all real places $v\ne v_o$, $G(k_v)\cong{\rm SU}(3)$.
+We recall (1.2) that there is a division algebra $\cD$ of degree $n|3$, with center $\ell$, $\cD$ given with an involution $\sigma$ of the second kind so that $\sigma|_{\ell}$ is the nontrivial $k$-automorphism of $\ell$, and a nondegenerate hermitian form $h$ on $\cD^{3/n}$ defined in terms of the involution $\sigma$, such that $G$ is the special unitary group ${\rm SU}(h)$ of the hermitian form $h$.
+1mm

 Let $\cT_0$ be the finite set of nonarchimedean places of $k$ where $G$ is anisotropic.
-As pointed out in 2.2, every place $v\in \cT_0$ splits in $\ell$.
+As pointed out in 2.2, {\it every place $v\in \cT_0$ splits in} $\ell$.
 If $\cD =\ell$, then $h$ is a hermitian form on $\ell^3$, and $G$ is isotropic at every nonarchimedean place of $k$, so in this case $\cT_0$ is empty.
-Now we note that $\cT_0$ is nonempty if $\cD$ is a cubic division algebra since this division algebra must ramify at least some nonarchimedean places of $\ell$.
-1mm
+Now we note that $\cT_0$ is nonempty if $\cD$ is a cubic division algebra since this division algebra must ramify at least at two nonarchimedean places of $\ell$.
+2mm